goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 One important fact about an anonymous pipe is that *once data is read from the buffer, it is erased from the buffer*.

 Imagine you have 2 processes and you want them to communicate without using the shell, how will you do that with anonymous pipes?
 The simple answer is that you can't.
-When you call the `pipe()`, the kernel creates the buffer than only that *process and its children knows about*.
+When you call the `pipe()`, the kernel creates the buffer than only that *process and its child processes knows about*.
 No other process can reference that buffer.
-If you were to use the function in each process, two separate buffers will be created without any connection between them.
+If you were to call the `pipe()` function in each process, two separate buffers will be created without any connection between them.
 This defeats the purpose of your processes communicating.
 You might ask, how does the shell do it?
 Well, every process that is executed in your shell is a child of that shell process.
-Remember what was said about how a pipe buffer can only be known by the creating process and all its children :-).
+Remember what was said about how a pipe buffer can only be known by the creating process and all its child processes :-).
 That's how your shell is able to get the separate processes to communicate.
-In addition, the shell executes I/O redirection too, but that is not our focus here.

 We've seen that as cool as anonymous pipes are, there is a major limitation.
 That limitation is knowledge, not sharing.
 If one process were to know about another's pipe buffer, it could read and write to that buffer.
 But, that knowledge is hidden by the kernel.
 It's isolation by obfuscation!
-What if we want our process's pipe buffer to be read by other processes without sharing process ancestry.
+What if we want our process's pipe buffer to be read by other processes without sharing process ancestry?
 That's what Named Pipes are for!

 ### Named Pipes
 In computing, the first step of allowing access to data stored somewhere is done by creating a reference.
 That is what Named pipes are, Anonymous pipes plus reference.
 This reference is simply a file name.
 This file name is actually stored on disk by your filesystem, and will show up as a file in your explorer.
 We can test this out by running these commands in your shell.